Anirudh-M1/Anirudh-M1/README.md

 ### 🛠️ [LLM-Powered Code Assistant](https://github.com/Anirudh-M1/llm-dev-assistant)

-A retrieval-augmented assistant for querying and explaining Python codebases — built to explore how retrieval design decisions affect answer quality, and instrumented so that question can be answered with numbers instead of vibes.
+A retrieval-augmented assistant for querying and explaining Python codebases, built to explore how retrieval design decisions affect answer quality, and instrumented so that question can be answered with numbers instead of vibes.

 **Stack:** `Python` · `LangChain` · `FAISS` · `Ollama / Llama3` · `FastAPI` · `AsyncIO`